DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/security/mtls.md

 The service mesh can combine all matching __request-authentication__ policies, Just like they come from a single __request-authentication__ policy. therefore, You can configure multiple mesh-wide or namespace-wide policies within a mesh or namespace.
-However, it is still good practice to avoid using multiple mesh-scoped or namespace-scoped __request-authentication__ strategies.
+However, it is still good practice to avoid using multiple mesh-scoped or namespace-scoped __request-authentication__ policies.

 #### Peer Authentication